uncbiag/easyreg/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-mermaid: iMagE Registration via autoMAtIc Differentiation [*]_
+EasyReg
 ==============================================================

-*easyreg* is a registration toolbox, which supports various image registration methods.
+*EasyReg* is a registration toolbox, which supports various image registration methods.
 Author: Zhengyang Shen, zyshen@cs.unc.edu

 .. toctree::